Craig Hallum Lowers Lumentum (NASDAQ:LITE) Price Target to $80.00

-Lumentum (NASDAQ:LITE – Get Rating) had its price objective reduced by research analysts at Craig Hallum from $115.00 to $80.00 in a research report issued to clients and investors on Wednesday, The Fly reports.
-Craig Hallum’s price target would suggest a potential upside of 41.47% from the stock’s current price.
+Lumentum (NASDAQ:LITE – Get Rating) had its price objective cut by stock analysts at Craig Hallum to $80.00 in a report issued on Tuesday, Stock Target Advisor reports.
+Craig Hallum’s price target points to a potential upside of 43.27% from the company’s current price.

-Several other analysts also recently weighed in on the company.
-Barclays decreased their target price on Lumentum from $95.00 to $80.00 and set an “overweight” rating for the company in a research report on Monday, October 24th.
-Morgan Stanley cut their price target on Lumentum from $84.00 to $75.00 and set an “equal weight” rating on the stock in a research note on Wednesday.
-Susquehanna Bancshares cut their price target on Lumentum from $100.00 to $85.00 in a research note on Wednesday.
-JPMorgan Chase & Co. cut their price target on Lumentum from $115.00 to $100.00 and set an “overweight” rating on the stock in a research note on Thursday, July 14th.
-Finally, Rosenblatt Securities cut their price target on Lumentum from $125.00 to $80.00 and set a “buy” rating on the stock in a research note on Wednesday.
-Two analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat, the stock has a consensus rating of “Moderate Buy” and an average target price of $82.67.
+A number of other research firms have also commented on LITE.
+Bank of America lowered shares of Lumentum from a “buy” rating to a “neutral” rating and reduced their price target for the company from $84.00 to $62.00 in a research report on Friday, November 11th.
+StockNews.com raised Lumentum from a “hold” rating to a “buy” rating in a research note on Tuesday, November 8th.
+Northland Securities reaffirmed a “market perform” rating and issued a $55.00 target price (down previously from $120.00) on shares of Lumentum in a research note on Wednesday, November 9th.
+Barclays dropped their price target on Lumentum from $95.00 to $80.00 and set an “overweight” rating on the stock in a research report on Monday, October 24th.
+Finally, Needham & Company LLC dropped their price objective on shares of Lumentum from $125.00 to $72.00 and set a “buy” rating on the stock in a report on Wednesday, November 9th.
+Four analysts have rated the stock with a hold rating and nine have issued a buy rating to the stock.
+According to data from MarketBeat, Lumentum presently has an average rating of “Moderate Buy” and an average price target of $79.08.

-In other news, CEO Alan S. Lowe sold 8,809 shares of the business’s stock in a transaction dated Monday, August 15th.
-The stock was sold at an average price of $94.94, for a total transaction of $836,326.46.
-Following the sale, the chief executive officer now owns 139,946 shares in the company, valued at $13,286,473.24.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-In other news, CEO Alan S. Lowe sold 8,809 shares of the business’s stock in a transaction dated Monday, August 15th.
-The stock was sold at an average price of $94.94, for a total transaction of $836,326.46.
-Following the sale, the chief executive officer now owns 139,946 shares in the company, valued at $13,286,473.24.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, CFO Wajid Ali sold 8,781 shares of the business’s stock in a transaction dated Tuesday, August 23rd.
+In other Lumentum news, CFO Wajid Ali sold 8,781 shares of Lumentum stock in a transaction that occurred on Tuesday, August 23rd.
+The shares were sold at an average price of $92.47, for a total transaction of $811,979.07.
+Following the transaction, the chief financial officer now owns 31,194 shares of the company’s stock, valued at approximately $2,884,509.18.
+The transaction was disclosed in a legal filing with the SEC, which is available through this link.
+In other news, CAO Matthew Joseph Sepe sold 3,030 shares of Lumentum stock in a transaction on Monday, August 29th.
+The shares were sold at an average price of $86.20, for a total transaction of $261,186.00.
+Following the completion of the sale, the chief accounting officer now directly owns 25,288 shares of the company’s stock, valued at approximately $2,179,825.60.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, CFO Wajid Ali sold 8,781 shares of the business’s stock in a transaction that occurred on Tuesday, August 23rd.
 The stock was sold at an average price of $92.47, for a total value of $811,979.07.
-Following the sale, the chief financial officer now owns 31,194 shares in the company, valued at approximately $2,884,509.18.
+Following the completion of the sale, the chief financial officer now owns 31,194 shares of the company’s stock, valued at approximately $2,884,509.18.
 The disclosure for this sale can be found here.
-Insiders have sold 20,620 shares of company stock worth $1,909,492 over the last quarter.
-Insiders own 0.50% of the company’s stock.
+0.50% of the stock is owned by insiders.

 About Lumentum